Is there a pamphlet with all this information in it? Yes!

 3. How often is the Arizona Fee Schedule reviewed by the Commission?

-The Commission reviews the schedule of fees on an annual basis, subject to the following
+The Commission reviews the schedule of fees on an annual basis.
+The review date

 4. When does the annual review of the Fee Schedule take place?
 Is there an opportunity